Phenology Wheel for Homeschool Nature Study

 - Leave the inner ring blank for now

-How to use your Phenology Wheel?
+How to Use Your Phenology Wheel

 You’ll head out on your designated day each month and make your notes and artwork to have a beautiful visual record at the end of the year.
 The outer wheel and inner wheel can be used to observe two different things, two different aspects of the same thing, or one for drawing and one for written notes.
-As the year progresses, you’ll begin observing more astutely and keenly what changes are happening right under your eyes that you might not have otherwise notices.
+As the year progresses, you’ll begin observing more astutely and keenly what changes are happening right under your eyes that you might not have otherwise noticed.

 If desired, spend time studying what you’re observing from books and documentaries as well.
-Perhaps you could even visit with a local expert or arrange a class at a nature center.
+Perhaps you could visit a local expert or arrange a class at a nature center.
 You can even adapt the science portion of your homeschool curriculum to include information on what you’re documenting.

 Here are a few ideas for observation: